-- It’s estimated 2 million back injuries occur annually in the US
+- Each year 2 million back injuries occur across the US.

-- A staggering 80% of adults are estimated to experience a back injury in their lifetime
+- 80% of adults suffer a back injury throughout their lifetime.

-- More than one million back injuries are sustained in the workplace annually
+- More than one million back injuries are sustained in the workplace each year.

-1.

-80% of adults (from adolescents to the elderly) are estimated to experience a back injury in their lifetime.
+80% of adults are estimated to suffer a back injury during their lifetime.

 There are many different causes, see below the top reasons identified by the Mayo Clinic: